B&W Fine Art Online Workshop - The HOW and WHY

 Refunds and Cancellations

-All payments are refundable upon request of cancellation (except a $40 processing fee and the Paypal/Credit Card fee of 2.9%).
-Cancellations (except mentioned fees) are in full up to and including September 20, 2018.
-Cancellations between September 21 and (including) October 20, 2018, are subject to 50% of the total in charges.
-Cancellations between October 21 and (including) November 10, 75% and no refunds will be issued with 30 days or less of notice before the workshop starts.
-We start paying our providers and for our expenses 70 days in advance in most cases and often times those payments are not refundable, that is why we are forced to charge for late cancellations.
-However, in some cases (not all) some of the payments can be used towards workshop by BWVISION and Joel Tjintjelaar.
+Payments are refundable upon request of cancellation (except a $15 processing fee and the Paypal/Credit Card fee of 2.9%).
+Due to the short period of time between signing up and the actual start of the workshop, cancellations are not in full.
+Cancellations between September 15 and (including) September 30, 2020, are subject to 50% of the total in charges.
+No refunds will be issued within 17 days or less of notice before the workshop starts.
 Of course, there are individual cases and we will do our best to consider those cases.

 No-shows are not entitled to any refunds.